-Just don’t confuse plain coffee with a bit of milk or dairy alternative for those sugar bombs your favorite barista serves up.
+Just don’t confuse plain coffee with a bit of milk or a dairy alternative for those sugar bombs your favourite barista serves up.
 But one of those on occasion is nice, too.
 Just don’t expect it to help your metabolism.

 3. Coconut Oil

-MCTs are absorbed and metabolized quickly.
-This makes MCTs a great source of energy for everyone — from athletes to people trying to lose weight.
+MCTs are absorbed and metabolised quickly.
+This makes MCTs a great source of energy for everyone, from athletes to people trying to lose weight.